-14.9 Candidates found guilty of offences shall have the right of appeal against the decision of the relevant Head of Department.
-Appeals should be submitted in writing to the Academic Registrar or nominee within 10 working days of the candidate receiving notification of the decision of the relevant Head of Department, and should set out the grounds for, and nature of the appeal together with any evidence.
-Possible grounds for appeal include:

-- that there were serious circumstances affecting the candidate of which the relevant Head of Department was not made aware when the decision was taken. - that there were procedural irregularities in the conduct of the investigation. - that there is evidence of prejudice or bias against the candidate on the part of one or more of those involved in the case. - that the penalty imposed was disproportionate to the offence.
+- 13.9 Candidates found guilty of offences shall have the right of appeal against the decision of the relevant Associate Dean (Research).
+Appeals should be submitted in writing to the Academic Registrar or nominee within 10 working days of the candidate receiving notification of the decision of the relevant Associate Dean (Research), and should set out the grounds for, and nature of the appeal together with any evidence.
+Possible grounds for appeal include: - that there were serious circumstances affecting the candidate of which the relevant Associate Dean (Research) was not made aware when the decision was taken. - that there were procedural irregularities in the conduct of the investigation. - that there is evidence of prejudice or bias against the candidate on the part of one or more of those involved in - that the penalty imposed was disproportionate to the offence.

 The Academic Registrar or nominee may request further information or evidence from the candidate.
-The appeal will then be referred, together with the original documentation relating to the allegation of academic misconduct, to the Dean (or nominee) of a Faculty other than the student's own.
+The appeal will then be referred, together with the original documentation relating to the allegation of academic misconduct, to an Appeal Committee as constituted in paragraph 15.4 of regulation XXV1.

-14.10 The Dean (or nominee) shall review the case and may request further information from the candidate or from the relevant Head of Department.
-The Dean (or nominee) may confirm, set aside or amend the decision of the relevant Head of Department and may confirm, increase or decrease any penalty imposed.
-In exceptional circumstances, if s/he deems it appropriate, the Dean (or nominee) may refer the case to a full meeting of the Academic Misconduct Appeals Committee.
-The Dean (or nominee) shall convey his/her decision in writing to the candidate within 15 working days of receipt of the complete appeal documentation from the candidate by the Secretary of the Academic Misconduct Appeals Committee.
-The Dean (or nominee) shall be final.
+13.10 The Appeal Committee shall review the case and may request further information from the candidate or from the relevant Associate Dean (Research).
+The Committee may confirm, set aside or amend the decision of the relevant Associate Dean (Research) and may confirm, increase or decrease any penalty imposed.
+In exceptional circumstances, if it is deemed appropriate, the Committee may refer the case to a full meeting of the Academic Misconduct Appeals Committee.
+The Committee shall convey its decision in writing to the candidate within 15 working days of receipt of the complete appeal documentation from the candidate by the Secretary of the Appeals Committee.
+The decision of the Committee shall be final.